 We deliver the latest innovations in laser and light treatments for optimal results in your skin’s appearance to treat everything from unwanted body hair and skin tightening to more serious medical conditions like psoriasis and pre-cancerous cells.

-Laser hair removal is used for unwanted body and facial hair by means of exposure to pulses of laser light that destroys the hair follicle.
+Laser hair reduction is used for unwanted body and facial hair by means of exposure to pulses of laser light that destroys the hair follicle.
 Light-based hair reduction is available for all skin types.
 Hairs do not fall out immediately, but you will shed them over a period of days to weeks.
 Repeated treatments are usually necessary because hair growth and loss naturally occur in a cycle, and laser treatment works best with hair follicles in the new-growth stage.
 Results may vary from patient to patient and most people experience hair removal that lasts several months, and even years.
 Treatments do not always guarantee permanent hair removal, but do results that are finer and lighter in color.

 FDA approved, non-invasive skincare treatment that utilizes light-based technology to help diminish the signs of aging, treat sun damage, rosacea and vascular imperfections and correct hyper pigmentation.

 Tan or brown patches on your cheeks, nose, forehead, and chin that can be treated with prescription creams and over-the-counter products as well as with FDA approved laser treatments and other devices.

 Light therapies, or photo rejuvenation therapies, set new standards for the treatment of skin conditions associated with aging and sun damage.